Azure-Samples/azure-ml-federated-learning/fl_arc_k8s/README.md

 Note that the example here is using the AIMS team's `aml1p-ml-wus2` workspace.
 If you don't have access to this workspace and are a Microsoft employee, you can get access by joining the "aims-contrib" security group in idweb.

 If you are not a Microsoft employee, then you will not be able to get access.
-You will first need to create all the resources yourself; we recommend using the scripts in the  `automated_provisioning` folder, as explained in the associated [README](../automated_provisioning/README.md).
+You will first need to create all the resources yourself; we recommend using the scripts in the  `mlops` folder, as explained in the associated [README](../mlops/README.md).
 Then you will have to modify the configuration files under directory `fl_arc_k8s/pipelines/config/` to point to your own AML workspace, silos, etc...
 This last part is explained in the section below.

 ### Modify the configuration files
 Since you won't be using the default `aml1p-ml-wus2` workspace, you need to update the [aml/public_workspace.yaml](./pipelines/config/aml/public_workspace.yaml) config file in the `fl_arc_k8s/pipelines/config/` directory to point to your workspace of choice.